Apartness, sharp elements, and the Scott topology of domains: Tightness, cotransitivity and sharpness

 We now isolate a collection of elements, which we call sharp elements, for which the intrinsic apartness \emph{is} tight and cotransitive.
 The definition of a sharp element of a continuous dcpo may be somewhat opaque, but the algebraic case (Proposition~\ref{sharp-algebraic}) is easier to understand: an element \(x\) is sharp if and only if \(c \below x\) is decidable for every compact element \(c\).
 Sharpness also occurs naturally in our examples in Section~\ref{sec:examples}, e.g.\ a lower real is sharp if and only if it is located.

-\begin{definition} An element \(x\) of a dcpo \(D\) is \emph{sharp} if for every \(y,z\in D\) with \(y \ll z\) we have \(y \ll x\) or \(z \not\below x\). \end{definition} Theorem~\ref{basis-is-sharp} below provides many examples of sharp elements.
-Our first result is that sharpness is equivalent in continuous dcpos to a seemingly stronger condition.
+\begin{definition}[Sharpness] An element \(x\) of a dcpo \(D\) is \emph{sharp} if for every \(y,z\in D\) with \(y \ll z\) we have \(y \ll x\) or \(z \not\below x\). \end{definition} Theorem~\ref{basis-is-sharp} below provides many examples of sharp elements.
+Our first result is that sharpness in continuous dcpos is equivalent to a seemingly stronger condition.

 \begin{proposition} An element \(x\) of a continuous dcpo \(D\) is sharp if and only if for every \(y,z \in D\) with \(y \ll z\) we have \(y \ll x\) or \(z \posnotbelow x\). \end{proposition} \begin{proof} The right-to-left implication is clear, as \(z \posnotbelow x\) implies \(z \not\below x\).
 Now suppose that \(x\) is sharp and that we have \(y \ll z\).
 Using interpolation twice, there exist \(u,v \in D\) with \(y \ll u \ll v \ll z\).
 By sharpness of \(x\), we have \(u \ll x\) or \(v \not\below x\).
 If \(u \ll x\), then \(y \ll x\) and we are done; and if \(v \not\below x\), then \(z \posnotbelow x\) by Lemma~\ref{posnotbelow-criterion}. \end{proof}